-BUSINESS SOURCES OF REVENUE Real Estate Select timberland tracts are sold for recreational, conservation, commercial, mitigation banking or residential purposes.
+BUSINESS SOURCES OF REVENUE Real Estate Select timberland tracts are sold for recreational, conservation, commercial or residential purposes.
+Mitigation banking credits are generated and sold.
 Energy and Natural Resources Rights are granted to explore for, extract and sell construction aggregates (rock, sand and gravel), industrial materials and natural gas.
-Ground leases and easements are granted to wind and solar developers to generate renewable electricity from our timberlands.
+Ground leases and easements are granted to wind and solar developers to generate renewable electricity.
 Rights are granted to access and utilize timberland acreage for communications, pipeline, powerline and transportation rights of way.
+Forest carbon credits are generated and sold.
+Subsurface ownership is leased for carbon sequestration.